-• Utility companies must ensure that reinstatements are safe for cycling and remain safe.
+• Utility companies must ensure that reinstatements are safe, and remain safe, for cycling; and that cycle signing, coloured surfacing and other features are retained or enhanced.
 Where utility companies perform to a poor standard, local authorities must oblige them to reinstate to a proper condition.